d6y/lift-cookbook/docs/0100-Install-and-Running/0100-Running-Lift.md

 Discussion
 ----------

 Lift isn't installed in the usual sense of "installing software".
-Instead, it uses standard build tools, such as SBT or Maven, to assemble your application that makes use of the Lift framework.
-This recipe has downloaded a handful of bare-bones Lift applications, and then started one.
+Instead it uses standard build tools, such as SBT or Maven, to assemble your application built with the Lift framework.
+This recipe has downloaded a bare-bones Lift applications, and then started it using a build tool.

 The `sbt` command starts the Simple Build Tool, a dependency management tool used by Scala projects.
-The first command, `update`, causes SBT to fetch the libraries required by this lift_blank application.
-The second command, `jetty`, starts the web server that listens on a port (8080 by default) and passes requests to the Lift application.
+It will check the project and download any fetch the libraries required by this Lift application.
+The command `container:start` starts the web server that listens on a port (8080 by default) and passes requests to the Lift application.

+You may be wondering why this recipe doesn't use the official Lift [getting started page](http://liftweb.net/getting_started) download.
+It's because that download currently uses an older version of SBT which has a different structure and different commands compared to the latest version we use in this cookbook.

 See also
 --------

 * [Simple Build Tool](https://github.com/harrah/xsbt/wiki)
-*